lauslim12/mizu/README.md

 ## Structure

-Every React component in this repository (stored in both `pages` and `components`), with the exception of `_shared` (which is used to store singletons of reusable components), have the following structure:
+Every React component in this repository (stored in both `pages` and `components`), with the exception of `Common` (which is used to store singletons of reusable components), has the following structure:

 - Component is named according to its responsibility / corresponding entity.
 - `Component.test.tsx` as the unit-test for the related component.